johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 }
 ```

 Now, here's the *Observable-aware* version.
-This is what you'll see when you open the `nestjs-faye-transporter/src/responder/transporters/server-faye.ts` file:
+This is what you'll see now (on the current branch, `part3`) when you open the `nestjs-faye-transporter/src/responder/transporters/server-faye.ts` file:

 ```typescript
 //nestjs-faye-transporter/src/responder/transporters/server-faye.ts